 The Fund invests directly or indirectly in other UCITS or investment funds.
 The costs associated with these UCITS or investment funds are included in the overall cost calculation of the Participation Class.
-For Participation Class P of the Fund, these costs are included in the fixed service fee.

 In calculating the Ongoing charges figure, costs associated with executing investment transactions are not included as part of the costs but are included in the investment purchases and sales amounts.
 Subscription and redemption fees are also excluded from the calculation of the Ongoing charges figure.